sohe1l/InspireMeAlarmClock/README.md

 ![Dashboard](graphics/sc_dashboard.jpg | width=100) ![New Alarm](graphics/sc_dashboard.jpg | width=100) ![Alarm](graphics/sc_dashboard.jpg | width=100) -->

-The most intresting part of the project is setting the broadcast reciver to capture the alarm.
-Therfore, even if the use close the alarm activity, still it will schedule another activity to check if the alarm is turned off using the challenge.
+The most interesting part of the project is setting the broadcast receiver to capture the alarm.
+Therefore, even if the user close the alarm activity, still it will schedule another activity to check if the alarm is turned off using the challenge.

 ## Download

-Download the app on google play store: https://play.google.com/store/apps/details?id=com.github.sohe1l.inspiremealarmclock
+Download the app on Google play store:

+https://play.google.com/store/apps/details?id=com.github.sohe1l.inspiremealarmclock

-I will appriciate any feedback.
+I will appreciate any feedback.

 ## Dependencies